SCIENCE 7020 - Communicating Science

 General Course Information

-Course Code SCIENCE 7020 Course Communicating Science Coordinating Unit Sciences General Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Course Description Overview of science communication in the 21st century; Science writing: structuring articles and reports, writing effectively for both specialist and non-specialist audiences; Use of oral presentations and displays to communicate science; Use of emerging online social media in science communication.
+Course Code SCIENCE 7020 Course Communicating Science Coordinating Unit Sciences General Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per day Available for Study Abroad and Exchange Y Incompatible SCIENCE 3200 Course Description Overview of science communication in the 21st century; Science writing: structuring articles and reports, writing effectively for both specialist and non-specialist audiences; Use of oral presentations and displays to communicate science; Use of emerging online social media in science communication.